 🎉 It’s a Double the Fun Fist Bump Friday at Dudley! 🎾👟 We’re excited to welcome the Girls' Tennis Team and Boys' Track Team as our special greeters!
 Thanks for helping us start the day with smiles, high fives, and Swede spirit! 💙💛 #FistBumpFriday #BeASwede #SwedePride

-24 days ago, Gothenburg Public Schools
+about 2 months ago, Gothenburg Public Schools

 Fist Bump Friday (Girls Tennis)